core-wg/too-many-reqs/draft-ietf-core-too-many-reqs.md

 # Security Considerations {#SecurityConsiderations}

+Security considerations of {{RFC7252}} apply also to this Response Code.

 Replying to CoAP requests with a Response Code consumes resources from a server.
 For a server under attack it may be more appropriate to simply drop requests without responding at all.
 However, dropping